-- 1. Click the Configure Application Support and Policy button. - 2.
-Click the Policy Configuration button. - 3.
-Select DCE or LDAP for the server registry that you will use. - 4.
+- 1. Click the Policy Configuration button. - 2.
+Select DCE or LDAP for the server registry that you will use. - 3.
 For each field related to the selected server registry, enter the appropriate information.

 Refreshing the local cache

 A local replica of security policy information as managed by Policy Director is maintained at the IBM client.
 You can set the refresh rate of the local cache in increments of months and day, or you can click a button to immediately update the local cache.